About once a week, we get a client demanding that their ex endure supervised visitation.

 The supervisor is usually someone both parents approve.

-Finally, a judge might also consider community supervised visitation.
+Finally, a judge might also consider community visitation.
 This means that the parent does not need a specific supervisor to watch visitation but the visits between parent and child must occur in a public place, usually a restaurant.

-Child safety is the biggest reason a judge will consider supervised visitation.
+Child safety is usually the biggest reason.

 The bottom line?